The-Redstone-Index/redstone-index/README.md

 Set an appropriate sender name and email for production and staging environments.

 You also need to go to `Authentication > Rate Limits` and change the Rate limit for sending emails.

+### Cloudflare Email Routing

+Cloudflare Email routing is used to route support@redstoneindex.org to another hidden email address.

+Go to `Websites > redstoneindex.org > Email > Email Routing`.

+Add a record for an address to receive emails.

+You may need to add MX records to your DNS configuration, and will be prompted by the interface.

+You may need to toggle off/on the record in order to get it working properly.

 ## Possible Future Features/Enhancements